Nine Hansa towns

 Day 1 Dieren - Deventer (44 km)

-Dieren, the starting point of this bike tour, is located a little north of Arnhem on the edge of the Veluwezoom nature reserve, and can be easily reached by train and car.
-In Dieren there is also a wonderful hotel on the Avegoor estate and a small boutique hotel, where you can possibly plan an extra night before the start of your cycling holiday.
-At the train station or in the hotel, a Tulip Cycling employee will personally instruct you and provide you with all the information about the tour.
+Dieren, the starting point of this bike tour, is located a little north of Arnhem on the edge of the Veluwezoom nature reserve.
+At the train station or at your hotel, a Tulip Cycling employee will provide your introduction and all the information about the tour.
 On the first day of the tour, a 44km long route from Dieren to Deventer is on the program.
 After five kilometers, the first Hanseatic city appears, the picturesque Doesburg.
 Doesburg is famous for its mustard, but has much more to offer, including the oldest café in the Netherlands and various museums.
 After Doesburg the bike tour continues to Bronkhorst, a lovely place with old-fashioned farmsteads, which can be called the smallest town in the Netherlands.
 After crossing the IJssel, the Hanseatic city of Zutphen, also known as the city of towers, appears on the horizon.
 It is now half time on your first day's stage and therefore time for lunch in one of the many bistros, cafés or restaurants in Zutphen.
 The rest of the route is scenic on largely car-free paths through the river landscape towards the destination Deventer.
 Deventer, already the third Hanseatic city on the tour, is located in beautiful green surroundings and is the perfect place to spend the first night.
 In this lively city with many historic buildings, great events take place all year round, including the theater festival "Deventer on Stilts" (July) and the largest book market in the Netherlands (August).

 Day 2 Deventer - Zwolle (46 km)